 1. Chronic Constipation

-Being constipated for a long period of time is uncomfortable, and leads to nausea and a lack of appetite.
+Being constipated for a long period of time is uncomfortable and leads to nausea and a lack of appetite.
 Consequently, this causes malnutrition or weight loss.
-Worse still, it can lead to bowel perforation.
-Overall, chronic constipation is a serious and life-threatening side effect of heroin use.
+Worse still, it can lead to small and large bowel perforation and intraperitoneal hemorrhage.
+This can also mean gangrene in the small bowel.

 2. Skin Infections and Abscesses